What to Do With Old Stuff When Decluttering — 5 Simple Ways to Cull Clutter

 "Upcycling is a creative way to breathe new life into old stuff.
 By turning items into something functional or decorative, you can add personality to your home while reducing waste," explains Muffetta.

-She suggests turning old mason jars into planters or storage containers.
+She suggests turning old Mason jars into planters or storage containers.
 A genius hidden storage idea if you ask me.
 "Use worn-out t-shirts as cleaning rags and sand/repaint old furniture for a fresh look," says Mufetta.
-"One of my favourites is transforming a wooden ladder into a stylish bookshelf or towel rack."
+"One of my favorites is transforming a wooden ladder into a stylish bookshelf or towel rack."

 5. Put It in the Trash